 Are there Lab-Grown Meat Companies to invest in?

-There are currently no pure-play lab-grown meat, publicly traded companies.
 However, hundreds of millions of dollars have been invested in the cultured meat industry through private equity investments.
 These companies are backed with significant confidence and will likely rocket in value as soon as the lab-grown meat industry hits the shelves.

 For example, Tyson Foods (the meat production giants) announced a massive investment in Future Technologies (cultured meat producers).
 Tyson is likely, therefore, to be at the forefront of the cultured meat industry as it progresses.
 Tyson is also listed on the NYSE.